XTP3/Full-Stack-React-File-Uploading-App/README.md

 - MongoDB
 - TLS/SSL Certificates (recommended)

-Clone or download the latest server release and modify the Config.json accordingly:
+Clone or download the latest server source and modify the Config.json accordingly:

 ```
 {